hashicorp/vault/website/source/docs/enterprise/identity/index.html.md

 ### Mount Bound Personas

-Vault supports multiple authentication backends and also allows enabling same authentication backend on different mounts.
+Vault supports multiple auth methods and also allows enabling same auth method on different mounts.
 The persona name of the user with each identity provider will be unique within the provider.
 But Vault also needs to uniquely distinguish between conflicting persona names across different mounts of these identity providers.
-Hence the persona name, in combination with the authentication backend mount's accessor serve as the unique identifier of a persona.
+Hence the persona name, in combination with the auth method mount's accessor serve as the unique identifier of a persona.

 ### Implicit Entities